 Complicated grief occurs when there is no clear boundary between then and now, rather it is an erosion of the old and current into some unpredictable something.
 The grieving isn’t a process of updating the “world view”, it is a constant evolution or erosion of the “world view” and the grieving just keeps on going.

-Shock is the recognition of change.
+Surprise is the recognition of change.
 It often sets us back and we can demonstrate this phase by running around trying to get facts, or sitting in stunned silence.
 We can’t plan – we just have to get it through our heads this change has happened.

 Some people process this stage very quickly, while others take quite a while.
 This stage can pop up as we recognise the enormity of what has changed in our lives.

-Denial is a refusal to believe that the change has happened.
-This is a safety step in our minds that slows down how rapidly we change our “world view”.
-Having a little denial or disbelief means we don’t prematurely change our “world view” and allows a small bump in our lives to settle back to “close enough” to our normal “world view” such that we don’t really need to modify our “how to be” model.
+This is a safety step in our minds that slows down how rapidly we change our world model.
+Having a little denial or disbelief means we don’t prematurely change our “world view/model” and allows a small bump in our lives to settle back to “close enough” to our normal world model such that we don’t really need to modify our “how to be” system.
+If that works, we exit the process here.

-Denial is a little related to shock – where we first learn of the change – but this is a different as we have had this information for a bit and we know intellectually that it is so, yet we emotionally can’t accept it and so we try to find a way to prove it isn’t so, or just point blank refute the “in the cold of light” evidence.
-Shock is more about being unable to cope with the enormity of change while denial is refusing to accept change that we recognise.
+Denial is a little related to shock – where we first learn of the change – but this is a different as we have had this information for a bit and we know intellectually that it is so, yet we emotionally can’t accept it.
+This allows us to gather evidence and do some reality checks.
+We do risk becoming stuck here and just point blank refute the “in the cold of light” evidence.
+Surprise is more about being unable to cope with the enormity of change while Denial is refusing to accept change that we recognise.

-Bargaining
+Phase 3- Bargaining

 Yet we want the old familiar, comfortable old, regardless of if we loved or hated it.